 Gender parity has concerned society in the last decade, but nowadays, there are significant achievements that inspire many women to keep going with the pursuit of gender equality.

-Therefore, the International Olympic Committee (IOC), the International Paralympic Committee (IPC), the Tokyo 2020 Organizing Committee, the Government of Japan and the Tokyo Metropolitan Government (TMG) have reiterated their commitment to making this summer's Olympic and Paralympic Games a framework in gender equality on and off the field, paving the way for a more equal and inclusive society.
+Therefore, the International Olympic Committee (IOC), best toss prediction the International Paralympic Committee (IPC), the Tokyo 2020 Organizing Committee, the Government of Japan and the Tokyo Metropolitan Government (TMG) have reiterated their commitment to making this summer's Olympic and Paralympic Games a framework in gender equality on and off the field, paving the way for a more equal and inclusive society.

 At the Tokyo 2020 Olympic Games